-The fourth phase, maintenance phase, aims to provide a sustainable, ongoing diet plan.
+The fourth phase, the maintenance phase, aims to provide a sustainable, ongoing diet plan.

 The Omnitrition diet allows:

-- Fresh vegetables (except white potatoes and a few specific vegetables)
+Fresh vegetables (except white potatoes and a few specific plants)

 The Omnitrition diet plan does not allow:

 Alcohol is prohibited in Phase 2.
-Phase 3 of The Omni Diet allows moderate amounts of alcohol (preferably none at all).
+Phase 3 allows moderate amounts of alcohol (preferably none at all).
 It’s recommended to limit overall alcohol consumption to two glasses of wine or cocktails per week.
 Omnitrition approved foods do not include gluten in any phase.

 Phase 1 consists of two full weeks.
 The Omnitrition hCG diet plan promises users will see and feel fast, perhaps immediate changes.

-During phase 2 of the Omnitrition diet plan, users may purportedly achieve a weight loss of up to fifteen pounds as well as well as noticeable improvements in digestion, energy levels, mood and even clearer skin.
+During phase 2 of the Omnitrition diet plan, users may purportedly achieve a weight loss of up to fifteen pounds as well as noticeable improvements in digestion, energy levels, mood, and even clearer skin.

-The protein- and plant-based diet is extremely restrictive.
+The protein- and plant-based diet is too restrictive.
 Amen encourages clients to experiment with different Omnitrition approved food combinations and exercise ratios.

 Although phase 2 may be difficult, those who stick it out will feel better and stronger for having done so.